chriseldredge/Klondike/README.md

 1. Customize [Settings.config](src/Klondike.WebHost/Settings.config)
 1. Create a site in IIS using a .NET v4.0 Integrated Pipeline application pool

+_N.B._ Klondike works best deployed as a root application.
+There are known issues with NuGet clients when attempting to host Klondike as a child application on a virtual path.

 ## App Pool Advanced Configuration

 Klondike is designed to run as a single process to avoid conflicting writes on